zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Usage:**

-This function is used to calculate the back-cut function of number.
+Calculates the back-cut function of number.

 **Parameter description**:

-Number: Double type, If the input is String or Bigint, it is converted to Double by implicit conversion.
+Number: Double type, if the input is String or Bigint, it is converted to Double by implicit conversion.
 If the input is another type, an error occurs.

 **Return value**:

 Returns the Double type, the value is between -π/2 to π/2.
 If the number is null, return null.

-**For example**:
+**Example**:

 ```
 atan(1) = 0.7853981633974483